MDSharma/HARVEST/README.md

 ## PDF Sources

-The application attempts to fetch PDFs from:
+The application finds PDF URLs from:
-1. **Unpaywall.org** - Open access PDFs
+1. **Unpaywall.org** - Open access PDFs (primary source)
-2. **CrossRef** - Publisher links when available
+2. **CrossRef** - Publisher links when available (fallback)

+The PDF is loaded directly in your browser from the publisher's server, not proxied through the application.
+This ensures better performance and reduces server load.

-Note: Only open access and freely available PDFs can be displayed.
-Paywalled content will show an error message.
+**Note:** Only open access and freely available PDFs can be displayed.
+Paywalled content will show an appropriate message.